Igor-ID/Fashion_adviser_telegram_bot/README.md

 <DOCKER_ID> - for Docker ID you have to have a [docker hub](https://hub.docker.com/) account

 For all the above cases you have to create your own telegram bot and have your own TOKEN.
-1. Start a chat with (https://telegram.me/BotFather)
+1. Start a chat with [BotFather](https://telegram.me/BotFather)
 2. Send the message `/newbot`
-3. Choose the public name of your bot
+3. Choose the public name for your bot
-4. Choose the name id of your bot (It must end in `bot`.
-Like this, for example: FashionBot or fashion_bot.)
+4. Choose the name id for your bot (It must end in `bot`.
+For example: FashionBot or fashion_bot.)
 5. Father bot will return you the token (API key)

 ![image](https://user-images.githubusercontent.com/69838126/178476183-02d8b901-d80b-42ed-8475-5dc3289173e7.png)